 For additional information on the signage requirement for Federal SRF-funded projects, see list of alternatives for meeting EPA's signage requirements.

-Please note the Department can help with meeting this requirement.
+Please note DEP can help with meeting this requirement.
 We publish announcements of the funded projects online at the end of each month on the Recent Awards webpage.
-We would also be happy to help with a press release, groundbreaking event, or newspaper article - just contact the Division's Outreach Coordinator for assistance.
+We would also be happy to help with a press release, groundbreaking event, or newspaper article - just contact the division's outreach coordinator for assistance.

 For more information on the interest rate, including the calculation and a chart comparing the bond market rate vs the average SRF interest rates, see our Interest Rate Fact Sheet.